DEFRA/ai-tech-radar-backend/README.md

 ### About the licence

-The Open Government Licence (OGL) was developed by the Controller of His Majesty's Stationery Office (HMSO) to enable information providers in the public sector to license the use and re-use of their information under a common open licence.
+The Open Government Licence (OGL) was developed by the Controller of Her Majesty's Stationery Office (HMSO) to enable information providers in the public sector to license the use and re-use of their information under a common open licence.